11 Poses to Spice Up Your Yoga Routine

 Pose Type: Seated

-Why this pose: Focus on revolving your spine with both buttocks firmly on the floor.
+Why This Pose: Focus on revolving your spine with both buttocks firmly on the floor.

-Cow Face Pose (Gomukhasna)
+Cow Face Pose (Gomukhasana)

 Instead of: Eagle Pose (Garudasana)

-Sanskrit Meaning: Go (Cow) Mukha (Face)
+Sanskrit Meaning: Go (Cow) Mukha (Face) Asana (Pose)

 Yoga Level: Beginner